Salim345Sayed/Sumo_Game/README.md

 - When the high score shows the player rect and the weight stays on the screen.
 - I initially wanted to store the top 10 scores but due to limited knowledge, i was unable so currently the top weight is displayed.
 - Code could be in classes & in a more modular format, as i understand how classes work i will update these issues.
+- A lot of reused code, room for a lot more improvement.